 Organization & Navigation

-Keep your knowledge base organized:- Search: Find pages by title or content instantly
+Keep your knowledge base organized:- Search with Highlights: Find pages by title or content instantly, with matching text highlighted in results

 - Tree navigation: Browse the hierarchical structure in the sidebar